Estimated reading time: 11 minutes

-I’m the guy who is in charge of filing our 2015 tax return for the family and this year I was lucky enough to review UFile Online.
+I’m the guy who is in charge of filing our 2015 tax return for the family, and this year, I was lucky enough to review UFile Online.

-Today I’m going to share the results with all of you.
+Today, I’m going to share the results with all of you.

-Our 2015 income tax return has been completed and submitted.
-Now, we can relax and get on with life until next years tax season rolls around.
-I have learned a few things about filing an income tax return online this year with UFile and I hope you enjoy this review of what I consider to be one of the best tax return software for Canadians.
+I have learned a few things about filing an income tax return online this year with UFile, and I hope you enjoy this review of what I consider one of the best Canadian tax return software.

-When I came to Canada filing your taxes was all a little new for me since I had never filed taxes before.
-Filing your taxes for the year was unheard of as the tax system in the UK works differently and individuals who pay their taxes through the Pay-As-You-Earn Tax (PAYE) scheme do not have to file their taxes as it’s all done automatically.
+Filing your taxes for the year was unheard of as the tax system in the UK works differently, and individuals who pay their taxes through the Pay-As-You-Earn Tax (PAYE) scheme do not have to file their taxes as it’s all done automatically.

 Related: Income Tax is like a Four-letter Word

-When I had to file my first income tax return in Canada we used someone to prepare our tax returns for us which would cost us approximately $75 which we thought was about normal at the time.
-Over the next couple of years 2008-2010 the costs of having our income tax prepared jumped to just over $100 for both our personal returns.
+When I had to file my first income tax return in Canada, we used someone to prepare our tax returns, which would cost us approximately $75, which we thought was expected at the time.

 In 2016, the going rate seems to hover around $30-$50 for one personal income tax return prepared by a professional or someone who knows what they are doing and makes a living from doing tax returns.

-The following year or two after our usual tax preparation person hung up their computer for good we found a woman on Kijiji who completed basic income tax returns for $15 each.
-That worked out great so we used her for 2 years.
-Honestly, she was nice but we really didn’t know her and not thinking handed her our life in a folder.
-Looking back we probably should not have done that.
+The following year or two, after our usual tax preparation person hung up their computer for good, we found a woman on Kijiji who completed basic income tax returns for $15 each.

-The scary part about hiring a random person from an online ad is that you’re giving up your personal info to someone you don’t know especially if they work out of their home and claim to be a professional.
-Just be cautious about who you hand your personal information to.
+The scary part about hiring a random person from an online ad is that you’re giving up your info to someone you don’t know, especially if they work out of their home and claim to be a professional.

-A friend of ours laughed when she found out we were paying someone to do a basic tax return and suggested that we complete our own income tax return because it was easy to do and most software programs can guide you along.
-Mind you not everyone can take on doing their own tax return especially if it’s a complicated return or you’re not comfortable doing it yourself.
-Hiring a professional is probably your best solution.
+A friend of ours laughed when she found out we were paying someone to do a basic tax return and suggested that we complete our income tax return because it was easy to do, and most software programs can guide you.

-I finally broke down where I wanted to know how to file a personal tax return in Canada so I got to work educating myself by reading information online at the Revenue Canada website.
-Having lead a frugal life since the beginning and coming to grips with life in Canada I have now taken over the job of filing our tax returns.
+I finally broke down where I wanted to know how to file a personal tax return in Canada, so I got to work educating myself by reading information online at the Revenue Canada website.

 Related: All about your tax return Revenue Canada

-The first time I tried to complete our income tax return took me quite some time to get used to filling out all the income tax forms and making sure everything was included.
 I didn’t want to upset the Canada Revenue Agency (CRA) and receive a letter asking me to hire someone to complete our income tax returns because I screwed everything up.

-With any free software remember that if you don’t know everything you need to know it can be tricky to fill out correctly so spending a bit of money to buy an income tax software program is what many taxpayers opt to do just to make life a bit easier.
+With any free software, remember that if you don’t know everything you need to know, it can be tricky to fill out correctly.

-You don’t want to miss out on opportunities to claim everything you can claim.
-It’s amazing how many people don’t know just what they can and cannot claim.
-Even I had to learn from the bottom up and I’m no accountant which is why sometimes it’s nice to have a helping hand like the virtual accountant experience in UFile.
+You don’t want to miss opportunities to claim everything you can.
+It’s amazing how many people don’t know what they can and cannot claim.

-Having successfully using one of the free software downloads from the CRA website for the last three consecutive income tax filings I was given the chance to review the UFile Online tax preparation software for 2015.
-Hey why not if it’s free and I get to say what I think about it even if I don’t like it.
-Turns out, I do like UFile and I believe you will too but it boils down to what you are looking for as a consumer or professional.
+Having successfully used the free software download from the CRA website for the last three consecutive income tax filings, I was given the chance to review the UFile Online tax preparation software for 2015.

 UFile With Ease